Forricide/still-feel-alive/Chapter 10.md

 Her mind begins to fade.
 "I'm sorry about disappearing on you.
 Can you-"

 The next sentence is already gone, if she ever planned it at all.
-She can't think of anything to say.
+She can't think of anything to say, mouth open for a moment before she closes it, looks around.

 "It's okay.
 I understand.
 Powers can be hard to work with."